Helediron/dualuniverse/mydu-create-markets.md

 - If not yet in construct,Add all Market Pods and link them to Market Unit.
 - Relog
 - Try buying something.
 - In backoffice go to markets and scroll to last.
+It should be with name "My Market".
 Note first column ID.
 - At bottom, in "Batch parameter update" enter Market ID, owner 3, Name as you want, and put 0 to all taxes and fees.
 This will update the name of the market.
 - If the market should become a "system" market, Go to Constructs in backoffice, Overview tab, Edit and change "Player ID" to 2.
 Note the construct ID.
 Switch to Properties tab and edit:
     "isFixture": true
     Under "header":
       "uniqueIdentifier": "planetsMarkets/<CID>_Marketplace_<Planet>_<number>",
         where <CID> is construction id.
 Sample:
         "uniqueIdentifier": "planetsMarkets/123456_Marketplace_Ion_1",
+      "folder": "planetsMarkets",
       "constructIdHint": <CID>,
         where <CID> is construction id
     Scroll to bottom and press "Save".
     Using e.g. PGAdmin, open Postgres table "market", search your new market and change column "owner_id" to 3 and update.
 - If making your own market, add e.g. "Market" tag to construct.
 Then in RDMS make a new policy "actor:All, rights:Use Elements, tag:Market".